 I know that Pastry can sometimes be intimidating but trust me – as long as you follow the resting and chilling time, your pie crust will turn out perfect every time.

-This pastry is made with super simple and basic ingredients that most people have in their pantry / fridge:
+This pastry is made with super simple and basic ingredients that most people have in their pantry / fridge.
+And you only need 4 ingredients!

 You can also add any Spices or Dried Herbs to this mix to customise this recipe.
 I personally love to add Ground Cumin or Cumin Seeds.